Connecting with SSH

 Secure Shell (SSH)

-SSH (Secure Shell) is a program to log into another computer over a network, execute commands on a remote machine, and move files from one machine to another.
-It provides strong authentication and secure communications over unsecure channels.
+SSH (Secure Shell) is an encryted network protocol used to log into computers over an unsecured network.
+On UNIX/LINUX/BSD type sytems, SSH is also the name of a suite of software applications for connecting via the SSH protocol.
+The SSH applications can execute commands on a remote machine and transfer files from one machine to another.
 All communications are automatically and transparently encrypted, including passwords.
-This prevents "password sniffing", one of the most common means by which computer system security is compromised.
-Most versions of SSH provide a remote copy operation (scp), and many also provide a secure ftp client (sftp).
+Most versions of SSH provide login (ssh, slogin) a remote copy operation (scp), and many also provide a secure ftp client (sftp).
 Additionally, SSH allows secure X Window connections.

 Run ssh on your local workstation, specifying the remote destination machine as follows:

 myhost% ssh email@example.com